closemarketing/firmafy/readme.txt

 *  Added field {referencia} and get the ID of the form entry or order id.
 Useful to use in templates.
 *  Added: Name of template in the PDF file.
 *  Fix: Empty variable didn't show in the template.
+*  Fix: Gets the id of sign to the form entry.

 = 1.2.1 =
 *  Added: Support Gravity Forms Field name.